microsoft/vscode-jupyter-powertoys/README.md

 ### Contextual Help

-Contextual help is a window that provides help text returned by the kernel when changing cursor position in a notebook.
+Contextual help rovides help text returned by the kernel when changing cursor position in a notebook.
 <img src=https://raw.githubusercontent.com/microsoft/vscode-jupyter-powertoys/main/images/README/contextualHelp.gif?>

 The amount of help text can be controlled with the `jupyter.contextualHelp.detailLevel` setting.